aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />

 ## Order a custom made PCB delivered at your door
 Is possible to own or licence any of the PCB designs publicly available here.
-Order custom made, design and assembled PCBs according to the buyer specifiations.
+Order custom made, design and assembled PCBs according to the buyer specifications.

 Buyer will get a more porfessional PCB without usage of any fast deployment PCB modules available elsewhere on the internet, and instead, with all components built into the PCB.

 Logos and markings are also delivered according to the buyer specifications.
-All PCBs are CE ready, meaning the buyer can certify the PCB and use the CE certification watermark on its products and services.
+All PCBs are CE ready, meaning the buyer can certify the PCB and use the CE certification watermark on his products and services.

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/certified%20logos.png)